JoseVL92/sqlalchemy_multiconnector/README.md

 # sqlalchemy-connector
-Easy connector for SQL Databases, support for sqlite, postgresql and mysql
+Easy python SQLAlchemy connector for SQL Databases, support for sqlite, postgresql and mysql